RaspberryPiFoundation/python-curriculum/en-GB/rock-paper-scissors/index.md

 ![screenshot](images/rps-player-ascii.png)

-Remember that adding a comma ',' to the end of a `print` stops it starting a new line.
+Remember that adding `end=' '` to the end of a `print` makes it end with a space instead of a new line.

 ## Save Your Project {.save}